Demographics of Paraguay

-European and Middle Eastern immigrants began making their way to Paraguay in the decades following the Paraguayan War of 1864-1870 (from 1870 onward).
+European and Middle Eastern immigrants began making their way to Paraguay in the decades following the Paraguayan War of 1864–1870 (from 1870 onward).
 Only 28,000 men and 200,000 women had survived the war, the reason why Paraguay had since then a high rate of illegitimate births.
 The government pursued a pro-immigration policy in an effort to increase population.
-Government records indicated that approximately 12,000 immigrants entered the port of Asunción between 1882 and 1907, of that total, almost 9,000 came from Italy, Germany, France, and Spain.
+Government records indicated that approximately 12,000 immigrants entered the port of Asunción between 1882 and 1907, of whom almost 9,000 came from Italy, Germany, France, and Spain.
 Migrants also arrived from neighboring Spanish American countries, especially Argentina.
-The immigrant ethnic groups kept their cultures and languages to some extent, especially Brazilians - known as "Brasiguayos".
+The immigrant ethnic groups kept their cultures and languages to some extent, especially Brazilians – known as "Brasiguayos".

 Official records gave an imprecise sense of the number of Brazilians who came to the country.
 According to the 1982 census, 99,000 Brazilians resided in Paraguay.
 Most analysts discounted this figure, however, and contended that between 300,000 and 350,000 Brazilians lived in the eastern border region.

 Analysts also rejected government figures on the number of immigrants from South Korea, Hong Kong and Taiwan.
 The 1982 census reported that there were 2,700 Koreans in Paraguay, along with another 1,100 non-Japanese or non-Korean Asian immigrants.
 Virtually all Koreans and Chinese lived in Ciudad del Este or Asunción and played a major role in the importation and sale of electronic goods manufactured in Asia.